Apply Now

 • One or two-page personal statement or essay.
 Be sure to include your full name on each page.

-• For non-U.S. citizens who will not earn a U.S. high school diploma, scores from one of these standardized test are required: TOEFL, IELTS, E3PT, PTE Academic, ACT or SAT.
+• For non-U.S. citizens who will not earn a U.S. high school diploma, scores from one of these standardized tests are required for proof of English language proficiency: TOEFL, IELTS, E3PT, PTE Academic, ACT or SAT.

 Optional